 Co-designed with Amy Sheppard for the band Particle Seven (alas, no more).
 Original photography from the Mermaid Parade in Brooklyn, NY.

 My new Jquery plugin allows you to add pan and zoom navigation to your images just by adding image map code to your HTML.
-But don't bother with a description, the proof of its coolness is in trying it out!
+But don't bother with a description, the proof of its coolness is in visiting the github site and taking it for a test run!